-Interest.-Interest is charged on taxes not paid by the due date, even if an extension of time to file is granted.
+Interest.
+Interest is charged on taxes paid late, even if an extension of time to file is granted.
 Interest is also charged on penalties imposed for failure to file, negligence, fraud, gross valuation overstatements, and substantial understatements of tax from the due date (including extensions) to the date of payment.
 The interest charge is figured at a rate determined under section 6621.

-Late filing of return.-A corporation that does not file its tax return by the due date, including extensions, may have to pay a penalty of 5% of the unpaid tax for each month or part of a month the return is late, up to a maximum of 25% of the unpaid tax.
-The minimum penalty for a return that is more than 60 days late is the smaller of the tax due or \$100.
+Penalty for late filing of return.
+A corporation that does not file its tax return by the due date, including extensions, may have to pay a penalty of 5% of the unpaid tax for each month or part of a month the return is late, up to a maximum of 25% of the unpaid tax.
+The minimum penalty for a return that is over 60 days late is the smaller of the tax due or \$100.
 The penalty will not be imposed if the corporation can show that the failure to file on time was due to reasonable cause.
 Corporations that file late must attach a statement explaining the reasonable cause.

-Late payment of tax.-A corporation that does not pay the tax when due may have to pay a penalty of $\frac{1}{2}$ of 1% of the unpaid tax for each month or part of a month the tax is not paid, up to a maximum of 25% of the unpaid tax.
-This penalty may also apply to any additional tax not paid within 10 days of the date of the notice and demand for payment.
+Penalty for late payment of tax.
+A corporation that does not pay the tax when due may be penalized $\frac{1}{2}$ of 1% of the unpaid tax for each month or part of a month the tax is not paid, up to a maximum of 25% of the unpaid tax.
 The penalty will not be imposed if the corporation can show that the failure to pay on time was due to reasonable cause.